 Tinker v.
 Des Moines - Landmark Supreme Court Ruling on Behalf of Student Expression

 Mary Beth Tinker was a 13-year-old junior high school student in December 1965 when she and a group of students decided to wear black armbands to school to protest the war in Vietnam.
 The school board got wind of the protest and passed a preemptive ban.
-When Mary Beth arrived at school on December 16, she was asked to remove the armband.
-When she refused, she was sent home.
+When Mary Beth arrived at school on Dec.
+16, she was asked to remove the armband and was then suspended.

-Four other students were suspended, including her brother John Tinker and Chris Eckhardt.
+Four other students were suspended as well, including her brother John Tinker and Chris Eckhardt.
 The students were told they could not return to school until they agreed to remove their armbands.
-The students returned to school after the Christmas break without armbands, but in protest wore black clothing for the remainder of the school year — and filed a First Amendment lawsuit.
+The students returned after the Christmas break without armbands, but in protest, they wore black clothing for the remainder of the school year — and filed a First Amendment lawsuit.

-The Court ruled that the First Amendment applied to public schools, and school officials could not censor student speech unless it disrupted the educational process.
-Because wearing a black armband was not disruptive, the Court held that the First Amendment protected the right of students to wear one.
-Read the Court's opinion
+The court found that the First Amendment applied to public schools, and school officials could not censor student speech unless it disrupted the educational process.
+Because wearing a black armband was not disruptive, the court held that the First Amendment protected the right of students to wear them.

 Mary Beth Tinker earned master’s degrees in public health and nursing and had a long career as a nurse.
 She continues to educate young people about their rights, speaking frequently to student groups across the country.
-She is also active in directing the Marshall-Brennan Constitutional Literacy Project at American University, which mobilizes law students to teach courses on constitutional law and juvenile justice at public schools.
-Tinker is a registered nurse, an active leader in her union, and holds masters degrees in public health and nursing.
-In 2006, as a tribute to Tinker's devotion to the rights of young people, the ACLU National Board of Directors’ Youth Affairs Committee renamed its annual youth affairs award, the “Mary Beth Tinker Youth Involvement Award.”
+In 2006, as a tribute to her devotion to the rights of young people, the ACLU National Board of Directors’ Youth Affairs Committee renamed its annual youth affairs award as the “Mary Beth Tinker Youth Involvement Award.”